-Students must maintain a 2.00 cumulative grade point average (CGPA) throughout their program of study.
+Students must maintain a 2.00 cumulative grade point average (CGPA) throughout their program of study. (or higher levels in the Bachelor's degree programs; consult the program handbooks for details).
 When students receive final grades of A, B, C, D, or F, they are considered credit hours attempted and earned.
 W, I, or IP grades earn no credit and are not considered hours completed.
 Transfer credit hours accepted by Diné College are not calculated in cumulative grade point averages for determining satisfactory progress.